Leveraging bacteria in the skin microbiome

-Azitra is solving the challenges of skin diseases through three strategies that leverage desirable bacteria naturally found in the skin microbiome such as Staphylococcus epidermidis (SE):
+Azitra’s core technology uses three key strategies that leverage desirable bacteria naturally found in the skin microbiome such as Staphylococcus epidermidis (SE):

 To create novel products to treat skin disease and improve skin appearance, Azitra is harnessing the beneficial properties of SE.
-Skin commensal bacteria offer many well-described and published benefits that can potentially be harnessed for therapeutic applications for skin diseases.
+Skin commensal bacteria offer many well-described and documented benefits that can potentially be harnessed to improve skin appearance for therapeutic applications.
 These commensal bacteria, including many strains of Staphylococcus epidermidis (SE), have adapted to live with us and cross-talk with the human immune system to create homeostasis.
 In certain skin diseases or cases of dysbiosis, direct application of commensal bacteria like SE can treat dysbiosis or microbes associated with disease—as well as skin inflammation, tissue damage, or a weakened skin barrier.
-These properties are being harnessed by Azitra to create novel therapeutics for skin diseases—as in the case of cancer therapy-associated rashes (CTAR), which are skin diseases linked to chemotherapy and associated with dysbiosis and in particular elevation of the Staphylococcus aureus population that lives on the skin.

-The microbiome and specific strains that live with us can also be designed to provide effective therapy for skin by using the tools of genetic engineering.
-Azitra engineers commensal skin bacteria to deliver critical disease-modifying proteins directly to the target and through the stratum corneum of the skin.
-This approach constitutes a major platform technology that can be used to deliver different proteins and target multiple diseases.
+The microbiome and specific strains that live with us can also be designed to deliver effective therapy to the skin by using the tools of genetic engineering.
+Azitra engineers commensal skin bacteria to deliver critical missing natural proteins and disease-modifying proteins directly to the target and through the stratum corneum of the skin.
+This approach constitutes a major platform technology which can target multiple diseases by delivering different proteins to the target in the skin.

 These types of products are known as Live Biotherapeutic Products (LBPs) and are being developed as cost-effective topical applications with the potential to solve skin disease challenges.
 The advantages of such LBPs include the ability to directly address the cause of disease, ease of use, and topical application at the location of the skin problem—thus avoiding systemic therapy.
 Azitra is focused on LBPs that treat disease and control health care costs.
 Many diseases, including ichthyosis vulgaris and multiple orphan diseases such as Netherton syndrome, are the result of deficient or missing proteins in the skin.
-The microbiome (and specifically Staphylococcus epidermidis) can be engineered to deliver the proteins that can resolve the underlying disease, and using the natural commensal bacteria to do this also addresses the challenges of dysbiosis that is frequently a major contributing factor to the disease symptoms and severity.
+The microbiome (and specifically Staphylococcus epidermidis) can be engineered to deliver the missing proteins that can help resolve the underlying disease, and using the natural commensal bacteria to do this also addresses the challenges of dysbiosis that is frequently a major contributing factor to the disease symptoms and severity.

 The benefits of this approach include slow, stable, consistent and effective release of protein, at the level of the target cell in the skin.
 Azitra has pioneered this work and established many of the foundation patents in the space.
 Azitra’s work is rapidly progressing to clinical testing and product introduction.